Meaning of a Dream

 Frequently Asked Questions

-Is it bad to dream of escaping a relationship or commitment?
+Is dreaming of escaping a good or bad sign?

-What does it mean if the escape in the dream fails?
+What does the Bible say about escape in dreams?

 Recommended Reading